Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Hilltoppers covered the spread in their only game when favored by 18 points or more.

-- Western Kentucky's games this year have hit the over on five of eight set point totals (62.5%).
+- Western Kentucky's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).

-- When Western Kentucky puts up more than 35.9 points, it is 3-1 against the spread and 4-1 overall.
+- Western Kentucky is 3-1 against the spread and 4-1 overall in games when it puts up more than 35.9 points.

-- When Western Kentucky picks up more than 415.1 yards, the team is 4-3 against the spread and 4-4 overall.
+- When Western Kentucky churns out over 415.1 yards, the team is 4-3 against the spread and 4-4 overall.

-- The Hilltoppers have nine giveaways this season, while the Owls have 11 takeaways .

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.